• Home

 Solution: Adjust the bar width.
 Increase the space between bars.
 Consider switching to a different visualization if the overlap persists.

-Problem: Some categories or data points are missing from the chart.
+Problem: Some categories or data points are missing from the diagram.

 Solution: Review your dataset to ensure all necessary data is included.
 Double-check your data source and formatting.
 Fill in or correct missing values before plotting.

-Problem: Colors for the same category vary across the chart.
+Problem: Colors for the same category vary across the diagram.

 Solution: Standardize your color scheme.
 Use a consistent color palette.
 Verify that your plotting tool applies colors correctly.